-Gross margin was \$2,826,204 or 119% of sales for the fifteen month period ended March 31, 2015 (2013 - \$NIL).
-The gross margin in excess of sales was due to the gain on biological assets that resulted from the initial and significant ramp up of plants in production.
-Tweed's recently completed and planned grow rooms plus Tweed Farms are expected to yield harvests which will produce increased volumes of available inventories and strains for our registered clients.
-Larger volumes of product means that the fixed overhead costs are eventually spread over more product thereby reducing production costs on a per gram basis.
+Gross margin was \$4,094,607, or 239% of sales, for the three months ended June 30, 2015 (three months ended June 30, 2014 - \$109,279 and 58% of sales).
+The gross margin in excess of sales was due to the gain on changes in the fair value of biological assets that resulted from the significant ramp up of plants in production.
+Tweed's completed and planned grow rooms plus Tweed Farms are expected to yield harvests which will produce increased volumes of available inventories and strains for our registered clients.
+Larger volumes of product means that the fixed overhead costs will eventually be eventually spread over more product thereby reducing production costs on a per gram basis.
 The Company continues to refine its production processes and methodologies in order to increase production yields and gross margins.